The Boyfriend Project by Farrah Rochon is an exciting, hot Romance with a heroine in STEM and a seriously wonderful hero!

 But generally speaking, I have to say that I really wish Hachette, just like Penguin for Real Men Knit, would have made the effort of casting two #OwnVoices narrators for this Dual Point of View Romance.
 This is the third review in a row in which I’m criticizing this exact thing.
 And while all of these audiobooks – The Boyfriend Project, Real Men Knit, and The Trouble with Hating You – were absolutely wonderful, as an avid Romance audiobook listener, I’m simply used to having a male and a female sounding narrator for Dual PoV stories.
 I believe it’s the standard these days and I hope the big publishers will catch up soon and make that extra effort in the future.

 The Boyfriend Project by Farrah Rochon was just released and I hope you have an Audible credit ready for it because IT IS ABSOLUTELY WORTH IT!
+This is now one of my absolute favorite Office Romance books.

 Yes, I know, I’ve typed in a lot of caps today.
 But the problem with reviewing books I love is that I don’t want to give too much away, so I just have to make you understand how happy this audiobook made me.
 Obviously, the solution is writing in caps 😀